molpopgen/fwdpy11/doc/pages/ts.rst

 sequence" implies something about *iteration* that we haven't discussed yet.  fwdpy11 provides an efficient means of traversing the trees in a table collection in a left-to-right order along the genome.
-The "visiting" of each tree is handled by :class:`fwdpy11.ts.TreeVisitor`, which gives you access to the :class:`fwdpy11.ts.MarginalTree` for each segment of the genome.
+The "visiting" of each tree is handled by :class:`fwdpy11.ts.TreeIterator`, which gives you access to the marginal tree data for each segment of the genome.

 Traversing the trees is the core idea underying efficient algorithms for data analysis.
-The multiply-linked list data structures stored in a :class:`fwdpy11.ts.MarginalTree` allow for very rapid tree traversal.
+The multiply-linked list data structures stored in a :class:`fwdpy11.ts.TreeIterator` allow for very rapid tree traversal.
 Let's look at a concrete example.
 We will calculate the average length of a marginal tree in our simulation.
 To do this, we have to recognize the following: